garengh4/QR_decoding/README.md

 POINTS OF NOTE: <br/>
 --> Python version 2 works better <br/>
 --> bashrc forces 2 instances of the program to run on startup, causing failure.
-Add this to last line <br/>
+If you'd like to explore this failure, add this to last line <br/>

    /home/pi/.bashrc <br/>
    alias python='/usr/bin/python2' <br/>